Zé Carlos (footballer, born 2001)

-José Carlos Natário Ferreira (born 30 October 2001), better known as Zé Carlos, is a Portuguese professional footballer who plays as a right-back for the Primeira Liga club Vitória Guimarães, on loan from Varzim.
+José Carlos Natário Ferreira (born 30 October 2001), better known as Zé Carlos, is a Portuguese professional footballer who plays as a midfielder or right-back for Primeira Liga club Gil Vicente.

 Club career

 Zé Carlos is a youth product of the Portuguese clubs SC Senhora da Hora, CD Torrão, Salgueiros, Rio Ave, Famalicão, and Varzim.
 He began his senior career with Varzim in the Liga Portugal 2 for the 2021–22 season.
-On 26 August 2022, he joined Vitória Guimarães on loan in the Primeira Liga with an option to buy.
+On 26 August 2022, he joined Vitória SC on loan in the Primeira Liga with an option to buy.
+On 2 May 2023, Vitória announced the triggering of the clause, which saw Zé Carlos joining the club on a permanent basis, signing a four-year deal.

+On 31 January 2025, he was sent on loan to fellow Primeira Liga side Farense until the end of the season.

+In the summer of 2025, Zé Carlos was transferred to Primeira Liga club Gil Vicente, with Vitória de Guimarães keeping 50% of his economic rights.

 International career

 Zé Carlos is a youth international for Portugal, having been called up to the Portugal U21s in 2022.